Valentina-Maraio/galaxy_weather/README.md

 ## Technologies Used

-- **JavaScript Frameworks**: Preference is given to Vue.js, followed by Nuxt.js, and React.js.
+- **JavaScript Frameworks**: Preference is given to Vue.js, Nuxt.js
 - **OpenWeatherMap API**: For accessing weather data.
 - **Responsive Design**: Ensuring the application is accessible on various devices.
 - **Git-Flow**: For version control and collaboration.